 In late 2010 most air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
-They can legally be sold and installed which permits your Wheeling area HVAC contractor to charge the unit on-site with R22.
+These units are more commonly called “dry charged units”.
+They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a few more years.
 The intent for these Dry Charged Units is to give the greater Wheeling area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Wheeling homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Wheeling homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Should I buy a “Dry Charge” A/C system?

-It depends on a number of things.
-The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems have many benefits to Wheeling homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Wheeling homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Quieter operation for a more peaceful indoor environment